reicalasso/beyond_transformer/docs/README.md

-# Neural State Machines: Complete Documentation Index
+# PULSEs: Complete Documentation Index
 ## Your Guide to Revolutionary AI Architecture

 ---